morgangallant/libstemmer-zig/README.md

 ### License

-Snowball is released under a 3-clause BSD license.
+This wrapper is released under the MIT license.
+The Snowball project itself is released under a 3-clause BSD license.
 The full license text is below, for reference.

 ```
 Copyright (c) 2001, Dr Martin Porter,